 If you're a teenager (or your child is), debit cards from stores are the easiest cards to get, but they may not be your best option considering the high fees involved.
 You can also get a traditional card from a bank or credit union, as some banks issue debit cards to teenagers as long as there is an adult co-owner on the checking account.

 The Wells Fargo Teen Checking account allows teens to start using a checking account as early as age 13, and it can be opened with an initial deposit of only $25.
 There is no monthly service fee on the account, so it's a good way for teenagers to build solid money habits.

 Capital One offers an online-only teenager checking account called MONEY that is fee-free with no minimum deposit required.
 While there is no brick-and-mortar component with MONEY, the Capital One mobile app provides tools and resources to assist teenagers with their money management skills.

 Rewards Debit Cards

 However, there are still plenty of debit cards available that offer rewards—the question is whether or not you want what they offer.
-“Cash back” is uncommon, but discount credits, games, and “points” that you can redeem for other items are still a possibility.
+Straight cash back is uncommon, but discount credits, games, and points that you can redeem for other items are increasingly becoming options.
+Financial company Square now offers a debit card to complement its Cash App.
+This card offers "boosts" that can be activated on the card to provide discounts at certain stores.
 Check with retailers where you regularly shop to see if they offer a card that will save you money.